RPC2/DRL_paper_summary/01 Model-Free RL/010 Proximal Policy Optimization Algorithms.md

 - Hypothesis

-  - An objective function with clipped probability ratios which forms a lower bound of the performance of the policy, and alternating between sampling data & optimization on optimizing policies will improve the performance of the algorithm while maintaining simple and data-efficient.
+  - An objective function with clipped probability ratios which forms a lower bound of the performance of the policy, and alternating between sampling data & optimization on optimizing policies will improve the performance of the algorithm while remaining simple and data-efficient.

 - Solutions